ellifteria/ellifteria.github.io/content/index.md

 profilePic:
     path: "/profilePic.jpeg"
     alt: "Elli Beres"
+includeGoodreads: true
 ---

 ## Hi!
 I'm Elli

 I'm an incoming [Computer Science & Engineering](https://www.cs.washington.edu) Ph.D. student at the [University of Washington](https://www.washington.edu).
 My research area lies at the intersection of Programming Languages, Software Engineering, and Computing Education.
-I received a Bachelor's of Science in [Computer Science]((https://www.mccormick.northwestern.edu/computer-science/)) from [Northwestern University](https://www.northwestern.edu/).
+I received a Bachelor of Science in [Computer Science]((https://www.mccormick.northwestern.edu/computer-science/)) from [Northwestern University](https://www.northwestern.edu/).

 I'm passionate about Computing Education, Programming Languages and Software Engineering, and more!
 I'm especially interested in the programming systems and software engineering tools that learners, data scientists, scientists, and other non-computer scientists and end-user programmers use when interacting with computing, learning, programming, and software engineering.